Best HPI Check Websites UK: 2026 Comparison

 The 5 Best HPI Check Websites (Reviewed)

 The five providers below cover the most commonly used options for UK buyers in 2026.
-Each has been assessed on pricing transparency, coverage of the critical risk checks (finance, write-offs, theft and mileage), how clearly results are presented, and how well the service suits a typical UK used car buyer.
+Each has been assessed on coverage of the major risk checks, how clearly results are presented, pricing transparency and how well the service suits a typical UK used car buyer.

 1. Carpeep